-Moreover, he even won for McFadyen’s seat of Fort Whyte.
+Moreover, he even won McFadyen’s seat at Fort Whyte.
 Later on, in 2016, Brian led his party to a decisive victory over the NDP by claiming 40 seats out of 57 seats in the 2016 Manitoba general election.

 Furthermore, Brian also became the first Progressive Conservative premier of the province after the Filmon lost the 1999 election.